 For instance, if Serbian Janko Tipsarevic found the blue clay to be slightly faster, or for Nadal’s topspin to bounce at a slightly preferable height, perhaps he would have a better chance to pull off the upset, especially if Nadal became frustrated by the more difficult conditions.

 Modern philosopher Neil Postman, in evaluating technology and innovation, taught that any change will affect a population with varying degrees.
 Some will benefit and some will lose, but nobody stays exactly the same.

 Blue clay could be an asset for some players and a liability for others.
-Yesterday, SI.com reported some early player discontent.
+Yesterday, SI.com reported the first whispers of player discontent.
 Milos Raonic tweeted, "Hitting on the Smurf clay, the bounce is lower and the two courts I practiced on were a bit more slippery than usual."

 On the other hand, Andy Murray may have found his odds increase with his excellent hard-court success and adaptability on clay.
 His footwork is sound, as long as the turf doesn't turn into a Slip 'n Slide.